sympodius/haiverin.scot/content/arts/tools-and-productivity/index.md

 ## The Writing Setup

 I decided that I wanted a portable writing setup.
 I had rose-tinted visions of sitting in a café, writing master-works, and drinking tea.
-I also thought, since I travel around a lot, it would make it easier to write on the move.
+Also, since I travel around a lot, it would make it easier to write on the move.

-When I say 'portable' I mean that in two ways: Portable in the sense of a small computer I could take with me for writing; and portable in the sense of having a system that allows me to change computer and pick up where I left off.
+When I say 'portable' I mean that in two ways: portable in the sense of a small computer I could take with me for writing; and portable in the sense of having a system that allows me to change computer and pick up where I left off.

 ### The Beginnings